MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 49: 24.11.19
+* Finished the Deploying section and started the Firebase section (70%).
+Adding a server from Google.
+That's cool!
+I've wanted to learn to use databases for a long time.

 ## Day 48: 23.11.19
 * Did a challenge in the morning.
 Didn't have so much time today.
 But did another video.